 Important questions to ask before having surgery

 Millions of Americans will undergo surgery each year.
-It is important for patients to be informed about the surgery being recommended, particularly if it is elective surgery (an operation you choose to have performed), rather than an emergency surgery (also called urgent surgery).
-All surgeries have risks and benefits which you should familiarize yourself with before deciding whether the procedure is appropriate for you.
+It is important to be informed about the surgery being recommended, particularly if it is elective surgery (an operation you choose to have done), rather than an emergency surgery (also called urgent surgery).
+All surgeries have risks and benefits.
+It's important to understand them before deciding whether the procedure is appropriate for you.

-The following are important questions you should review with your doctor prior to surgery.
+The following are important questions to review with your doctor prior to surgery.
 Ask your doctor to explain the answers clearly and ask for further clarification if you are having trouble understanding an explanation and/or any medical terms.
-Some patients find it helpful to write their questions down ahead of time.
+Some people find it helpful to write their questions down ahead of time.

 It is important to remember that a well-informed patient tends to be more satisfied with the outcome or results of a procedure:

 What is the operation being recommended?